parse-community/parse-server/README.md

 ### Compatibility

 #### Node.js
 Parse Server is continuously tested with the most recent releases of Node.js to ensure compatibility.
-We follow the [Node.js Long Term Support plan](https://github.com/nodejs/Release) and only test against versions that are officially supported and have not reached their end-of-life date yet.
+We follow the [Node.js Long Term Support plan](https://github.com/nodejs/Release) and only test against versions that are officially supported and have not reached their end-of-life date.

 | Version    | Latest Patch Version | End-of-Life Date | Compatibility      |
 |------------|----------------------|------------------|--------------------|